csc-training/summerschool/application-performance/docs/02-single-node-performance.md

     - NVIDIA Nsight, AMD ROCm Profiler, ...
     - <http://www.vi-hps.org/tools/tools.html>

+# Hardware performance counters

+- Hardware performance counters are special registers on CPU that count hardware events
+- They enable more accurate statistics and low overhead
+    - In some cases they can be used for tracing without any extra instrumentation

+- Number of counters is much smaller than the number of events that can be recorded
+- Different CPUs have different counters

+# PAPI

+- Performance Application Programming Interface (PAPI)
+- Consistent interface and methodology for collecting performance counter information
+- Support for most major CPUs and GPUs
+- Several performance analysis tools use PAPI underneath
+    - API for collecting metrics within application
+- Command line tools for investigating available counters *etc.*
+    - `papi_avail`

 # Profiling application

 - Collecting all possible performance metrics with single run is not practical